 When a network provider sends you a bill you think you should not pay

-Network providers should always bill us directly.
-But sometimes they make mistakes, and ask you to pay more than your share of the cost.
+Network providers should always bill us directly, and ask you only for your share of the cost.
+But sometimes they make mistakes, and ask you to pay more than your share.